Richard Rodgers: Rodgers and Hammerstein

-Much of Rodgers' work with both Hart and Hammerstein was orchestrated by Robert Russell Bennett.
-Rodgers composed twelve themes, which Bennett used in preparing the orchestra score for the 26-episode World War II television documentary Victory at Sea (1952–53).
-This NBC production pioneered the "compilation documentary"—programming based on pre-existing footage—and was eventually broadcast in dozens of countries.
-The melody of the popular song "No Other Love" was later taken from the Victory at Sea theme entitled "Beneath the Southern Cross".
+Much of Rodgers's work with Hart and Hammerstein was orchestrated by Robert Russell Bennett.
+Rodgers composed 12 themes that Bennett used in preparing the orchestra score for the 26-episode World War II television documentary Victory at Sea (1952–53).
+This NBC production pioneered the "compilation documentary"—programming based on preexisting footage—and was broadcast in dozens of countries.
+The melody of the popular song "No Other Love" was later taken from the Victory at Sea theme "Beneath the Southern Cross".
 Rodgers won an Emmy for the music for the ABC documentary Winston Churchill: The Valiant Years, scored by Eddie Sauter, Hershy Kay, and Robert Emmett Dolan.
-Rodgers composed the theme music, "March of the Clowns", for the 1963–64 television series The Greatest Show on Earth, which ran for 30 episodes.
-He also contributed the main title theme for the 1963–64 historical anthology television series The Great Adventure.
+He composed the theme music, "March of the Clowns", for the 1963–64 television series The Greatest Show on Earth, which ran for 30 episodes, and contributed the main title theme for the 1963–64 historical anthology television series The Great Adventure.

 In 1950, Rodgers and Hammerstein received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."
 Rodgers, Hammerstein, and Joshua Logan won the Pulitzer Prize for Drama for South Pacific.
 Rodgers and Hammerstein had won a special Pulitzer Prize in 1944 for Oklahoma!.

-In 1954, Rodgers conducted the New York Philharmonic Orchestra in excerpts from Victory at Sea, Slaughter on Tenth Avenue and the Carousel Waltz for a special LP released by Columbia Records.
+In 1954, Rodgers conducted the New York Philharmonic Orchestra in excerpts from Victory at Sea, Slaughter on Tenth Avenue, and the Carousel Waltz for a special LP released by Columbia Records.

 Rodgers and Hammerstein musicals earned a total of 37 Tony Awards, 15 Academy Awards, two Pulitzer Prizes, two Grammy Awards, and two Emmy Awards.